DBInstance

 integer

-The amount of Provisioned IOPS (input/output operations per second) to be
+The amount of Provisioned IOPS (input/output operations per second) to initially

-initially allocated for the DB instance.
-For information about valid IOPS
+allocate for the DB instance.
+For information about valid IOPS values, see

 in the Amazon RDS User Guide.

-Constraints: For MariaDB, MySQL, Oracle, and PostgreSQL DB instances, must
+* For RDS for Db2, MariaDB, MySQL, Oracle, and PostgreSQL - Must be a

-For SQL Server DB instances, must be a multiple between 1 and 50 of the storage
+* For RDS for SQL Server - Must be a multiple between 1 and 50 of the

 kmsKeyID